eshalakhotia/Shreddify/README.md

 Challenges: suggesting related workouts based on previous workouts/questionnaire (would need some type of database of workouts, nutrition, etc), account system, correlating the different questionnaires, and testing accuracy of suggestions.

+**HTA Approval (crusch):** Accepted, but contingent on having a more complex/well-defined algorithm — the algorithms you propose are ambiguous and could turn out poorly.

 **Idea 3**

 As someone who doesn't know a lot of art history but enjoys art/decorating the spaces around me with art, I've often thought it would be useful to have a website that can suggest famous artworks that fit a specific theme the user is going for.
 Users can then use the suggestions to purchase prints/posters/other decor, as inspiration for their own artistic endeavors, or just for pure enjoyment.